 Luminox, which in Latin means “light” (lumi) and “night” (nox) in Latin, was introduced in 1989 by watch industry veteran Barry Cohen.
 He partnered with his friend Richard Timbo with a commitment: “to offer cutting-edge luminescence and readability in its line of high-performance sports watches.”

-What Cohen wanted was to create a watch that could handle low light (or no light) settings.
-Since the launch of the brand, they have referred to this illumination technology as the Luminox Light Technology, which we will discuss further below.
+Cohen wanted to create a watch that could handle low light (or no light) settings.
+Since the brand’s launch, they have referred to this illumination technology as the Luminox “Always Visible” Light Technology, which we will discuss further below.

 Below, we will take a closer look at the Navy Seal watch, as well as the brand’s other collections.

 Luminox has continue to collaborate with other elite military units., Search & Rescue teams, and well-known survivalists and adventurers.
 The brand shas also collaborated with nonprofit organizations such as Folds of Honor and #TIDE collected plastic waste.To learn more about the brand’s history and partnerships, visit this page.

 Luminox Light Technology

 Luminox is known for its self-powered illumination system, this proprietary lighting system uses micro gas light tubes (borosilicate glass capsules containing Tritium).
 With this techology you do not need to expose them to a light source or press a button for illumination like other conventional watches.

 This illumination feature, that last for 25 years and is the feature that Luminox watches are most famous for.
 All of the brand’s watches use the “Always Visible” feature, making them readable in all types of conditions.
 This is why this is one of the most trusted brands by the United States Navy SEALs and other professionals (such as pilots and professional divers) whose job requires the best watch visibility in the toughest environments.

 Because of this, Luminox consistently appears on our list of Best Luminous Watches and are some of the best tritium watches on the market.